The Clark School recruits and prepares graduate student researchers with the communication skills to become world-class competitors.

 Based on quality of presentation, diversity of technical fields, representation of academic units, and overall number of competitors, participants will be selected to continue on to the final Clark School round.

-The final round of the Clark School will be held in-person.
+The final round of the Clark School will be held in-person with an audience.
 All competitors are encouraged to revise and refine their presentations, incorporating preliminary feedback as they see fit.
 The Clark School will convene a jury panel of faculty and staff from across the college to select 3MT winners and finalists for the university competition.

 3MT Rules and Judging Criteria (based upon rules developed by the University of Queensland):